ibm-cloud-docs/openwhisk/about.md

 ```
 {: pre}

-**Summary**

-You can see how a simple `ibmcloud fn action invoke myAction` command passes through different stages of the {{site.data.keyword.openwhisk_short}} system.
+In summary, you can see how a simple `ibmcloud fn action invoke myAction` command passes through different stages of the {{site.data.keyword.openwhisk_short}} system.
 The system itself mainly consists of only two custom components: the **Controller** and the **Invoker**.
 Everything else is already there, developed by many people in the open source community.